monshri/mcp-context-forge/plugins/external/llmguard/README.md

 For example - In the case of Anonymizer and Deanonymizer, in `context.state` or `context.global_context.state`, within the key `guardrails` information like original prompt, id of the vault used for anonymization etc is passed.
 This context is either utilized within the plugin or passed to other plugins.

+## Schema

-# Schema `mcp-context-forge/plugins/external/llmguard/llmguardplugin/schema.py`
+**File:** `mcp-context-forge/plugins/external/llmguard/llmguardplugin/schema.py`

-`ModeConfig Class`
+### ModeConfig Class

-The ModeConfig class defines the configuration schema for individual guardrail modes (input or output processing):
+The `ModeConfig` class defines the configuration schema for individual guardrail modes (input or output processing):

-sanitizers: Optional dictionary containing transformers that modify the original input/output content.
+- **sanitizers**: Optional dictionary containing transformers that modify the original input/output content.
 These components actively change the data (e.g., removing sensitive information, redacting PII)

-filters: Optional dictionary containing validators that return boolean results without modifying content.
+- **filters**: Optional dictionary containing validators that return boolean results without modifying content.
 These determine whether content should be allowed or blocked (e.g., toxicity detection, prompt injection detection)

-The example shows how filters can be configured with thresholds: {"PromptInjection" : {"threshold" : 0.5}} sets a 50% confidence threshold for detecting prompt injection attempts.
+The example shows how filters can be configured with thresholds: `{"PromptInjection" : {"threshold" : 0.5}}` sets a 50% confidence threshold for detecting prompt injection attempts.

-`LLMGuardConfig Class`
+### LLMGuardConfig Class

-The LLMGuardConfig class serves as the main configuration container with three key attributes:
+The `LLMGuardConfig` class serves as the main configuration container with three key attributes:

-cache_ttl: Integer specifying cache time-to-live in seconds (defaults to 0, meaning no caching).
+- **cache_ttl**: Integer specifying cache time-to-live in seconds (defaults to 0, meaning no caching).
 This controls how long guardrail results are cached to improve performance

-input: Optional ModeConfig instance defining sanitizers and filters applied to incoming prompts/requests
+- **input**: Optional `ModeConfig` instance defining sanitizers and filters applied to incoming prompts/requests

-output: Optional ModeConfig instance defining sanitizers and filters applied to model responses
+- **output**: Optional `ModeConfig` instance defining sanitizers and filters applied to model responses

-# Cache `mcp-context-forge/plugins/external/llmguard/llmguardplugin/cache.py`
+# LLMGuardPlugin Cache

+**File:** `mcp-context-forge/plugins/external/llmguard/llmguardplugin/cache.py`

+## Overview

 The cache system solves a critical problem in LLM guardrail architectures: cross-plugin data sharing.
 When processing user inputs through multiple security layers, plugins often need to share state information.
 For example, an Anonymizer plugin might replace PII with tokens, and later a Deanonymizer plugin needs the original mapping to restore the data.

-CacheTTLDict Class
+## CacheTTLDict Class

-The CacheTTLDict class extends Python's built-in dict interface while providing Redis-backed persistence with automatic expiration:
+The CacheTTLDict class extends Python's built-in dict interface while providing Redis-backed persistence with automatic expiration.

-Key Features
+### Key Features

-TTL Management: Automatic key expiration using Redis's built-in TTL functionality
+- **TTL Management**: Automatic key expiration using Redis's built-in TTL functionality

-Redis Integration: Uses Redis as the backend storage for scalability and persistence across processes
+- **Redis Integration**: Uses Redis as the backend storage for scalability and persistence across processes

-Serialization: Uses Python's pickle module to serialize complex objects (tuples, dictionaries, custom objects)
+- **Serialization**: Uses Python's pickle module to serialize complex objects (tuples, dictionaries, custom objects)

-Comprehensive Logging: Detailed logging for debugging and monitoring cache operations
+- **Comprehensive Logging**: Detailed logging for debugging and monitoring cache operations

-Configuration
+## Configuration

 The system uses environment variables for Redis connection:

-REDIS_HOST: Redis server hostname (defaults to "redis")
+- `REDIS_HOST`: Redis server hostname (defaults to "redis")

-REDIS_PORT: Redis server port (defaults to 6379)
+- `REDIS_PORT`: Redis server port (defaults to 6379)

 This follows containerized deployment patterns where Redis runs as a separate service.

-Core Methods
+## Core Methods

-update_cache(key, value)
+### update_cache(key, value)

 Updates the cache with a key-value pair and sets TTL:

-Serializes the value using pickle.dumps() to handle complex Python objects
+- Serializes the value using `pickle.dumps()` to handle complex Python objects

-Stores the serialized data in Redis using cache.set()
+- Stores the serialized data in Redis using `cache.set()`

-Sets expiration using cache.expire() - Redis automatically removes the key after TTL expires
+- Sets expiration using `cache.expire()` - Redis automatically removes the key after TTL expires

-Returns a tuple indicating success of both set and expire operations
+- Returns a tuple indicating success of both set and expire operations

-retrieve_cache(key)
+### retrieve_cache(key)

 Retrieves and deserializes cached data:

-Fetches raw data from Redis using cache.get()
+- Fetches raw data from Redis using `cache.get()`

-Deserializes using pickle.loads() to restore the original Python object
+- Deserializes using `pickle.loads()` to restore the original Python object

-Handles cache misses gracefully by returning None
+- Handles cache misses gracefully by returning None

-delete_cache(key)
+### delete_cache(key)

 Explicitly removes cache entries:

-Deletes the key using cache.delete()
+- Deletes the key using `cache.delete()`

-Verifies deletion by checking both the delete count and key existence
+- Verifies deletion by checking both the delete count and key existence

-Logs the operation result for monitoring
+- Logs the operation result for monitoring

 # Test Cases `mcp-context-forge/plugins/external/llmguard/tests/test_llmguardplugin.py`